bouchard/slate/source/index.html.md

 # Single Sign-On (SSO)

 > The function/method below will generate a signed anchor `<a>` element that you can use on your organization's internal dashboard (i.e. after a member/voter logs in).
 You can style it as you wish to match your organization's design or theme.
-You'll need to pass in `eid`, `mid`, and `secret_key` as appropriate.
+You'll need to pass in `eid`, `exp`, `mid`, and `signature` as appropriate.

 ```ruby
 require 'addressable/uri'